GitBalou/CVOnline/Readme.md

 ## Download web packages

-In CLI, type the following to download web packages (bootstrap, jquery)
+In CLI, type the following to download web packages (bootstrap, jquery) to www/libs folder

-     bower install
+     bower-installer

 ## Prod